mjbsp/tbslab/content/labdocs/join.md

 comments: false  # Show comments?

 ---
 The success of the Belief System Lab depends on the work of kind, passionate, and intelligent people.
 Thank you for considering joining the lab.
+A living draft of our lab philosophy is [here]({{< ref "/labdocs/philosophy.md" >}})

 ## Undergraduate Research Opportunities